pythonInRelay/DjangoGOvetDemo/README.md

 _____________________________________

-A live demo is available whilst I have remaining credit: url
+A live demo is available [here](https://finlandin.review) whilst I have remaining credit.